Mahdi-Khorshidi-26/Mahdi-Khorshidi-26/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a race driver 😄

-👋 Hi, I’m Mahdi — a Frontend Developer with 7+ years of experience, specialized in building **modern e-commerce solutions**.
+A Frontend Developer with 7+ years of experience, specialized in building **modern e-commerce solutions**.

 I focus on creating **high-performance**, **scalable**, and **user-friendly storefronts** that help businesses grow.